Shad47486/Cyber-Sec-Tool-Concepts-Framworks/ELK/elkinfo.md

       - Functionbeat:
         - Lightweight Shipper for cloud data.

 ## Kibana

 - Web-based data visualization that works with elasticsearch to analyze, investigate and visualize the data stream in real-time.
   - Allows Users to create multiple visualizations and dashboards for better visibility

-### Visualization tab allows us to visualize the data in different forms like Table, Pie charts, Bar charts, etc.
+### Visualization tab allows us to visualize the data in different forms like Table, Pie charts, Bar charts, etc

 - To visuals go to one of the filter by fields options and then pick the visualize button at the buttom of all the other values

 ### Can build Dashboards as well going to the left menu and dashboard option